AugustMk/ChainReact/README.md

 Group name: Chain Reaction

-Group members: [Michael Goosen, Mlibatisi Mamba, ]
+Group members: [Michael Goosen, Mlibatisi Mamba, Chulumanco Madodonke]

 Group mentor: [Insert your group mentor, if you have one (not mandatory)]